Cup of coffee (sports idiom)

 A "cup of coffee" is a North American sports idiom for a short time spent by a minor league player at the major league level.
 The idea behind the term is that the player was only in the big leagues long enough to have a cup of coffee before being returned to the minors.
 The term originated in baseball and is extensively used in ice hockey, both of whose professional leagues (MLB and the NHL) utilize extensive farm systems; it is rarely used in basketball or American football since neither the NBA nor NFL have implemented a true farm system.

 One example of how this term is used in a sentence was during the 1996 film The Fan, in which Robert De Niro's character, a middle-aged former pitcher, says, "I was in the bigs for a cup of coffee myself until my arm went south."

 Notable baseball cups of coffee

-One well-known variant of the cup of coffee is the September call-up, in which major-league clubs call up additional players to the big leagues from the minors on September 1.
-Before the 2020 season, active major-league rosters expanded from 25 players to 40; from 2020 forward, rosters will expand only from 26 to 28.
-This is, by definition, a cup of coffee, because September is the last month of the baseball season.
-Notable players who made their debuts in September include Baseball Hall of Fame players Mike Piazza (21 games for the Los Angeles Dodgers in its 1992 season), and Ryne Sandberg (13 games with the 1981 Philadelphia Phillies).
+September call-ups

-Francisco Rodríguez made his big-league debut by pitching 5 innings in September for the Anaheim Angels.
-Included on the Angels' postseason roster as a replacement for an injured player, he won five playoff games for Anaheim and helped them to a victory in the 2002 World Series, all before he won a regular-season game in the majors (though, as a closer, it would be rare for Rodríguez to be credited with a win).
+One variant of the cup of coffee is the September call-up, in which major-league clubs call up additional players from their minor-league farm teams late in the season.
+For many years, this occurred from September 1 through the end of the regular season (typically late September or early October).
+Before the 2020 season, active major-league rosters expanded from 25 players to 40; however, since 2020, rosters expand only from 26 to 28.
+Notable players who made their debuts with a late-season "cup of coffee" include: